The development, testing and verification of

 Underpinning the whole Airora journey has been the culture of generating sound evidence based on good science.

-Our basic microbiological testing of hydroxyls was undertaken by the UK’s Public Health Agency at Porton Down, which demonstrated a 99.9999% kill rate of airborne MS-2 virus in under 5 minutes.
-MS-2 is used as an international standard as it is 7–10 times more difficult to kill than Coronavirus, and the United States Center for Disease Control (CDC) has confirmed that technologies that kill MS-2 will kill all types of virus including COVID-19.
+Our basic testing of hydroxyls was undertaken by the UK’s Public Health Agency at Porton Down, which demonstrated a 99.9999% kill rate of airborne MS-2 virus in under 5 minutes.
+MS-2 is used as an international standard as it is far more difficult to kill than a Coronavirus, and the United States EPA & Center for Disease Control (CDC) have confirmed that technologies that kill MS-2 will kill ALL types of virus and bacteria, including SARS-Cov-2.